sdsc-hpc-training-org/reverse-proxy/README.md

 Start a notebook in the compute queue in your home directory for 60 minutes:
 `./start_notebook -d ~ -p compute -t 60`

+TODOS:
+Make the script work for both torque and slurm systems